equitymarkets/InvestmentBanking/README.md

 #### Questions to Answer:

 1. What are the largest investment banks by market share and how did they trend during a five-year window?
-2. What is the size of the banks currently, based on total revenue and total assets and how do they compare to IB fees?
+2. What is the size of the banks currently, based on total revenue and total assets, and how do they compare to IB fees?
-3. How big of a percentage of these banks' non-interest income are IB fees?
+3. How big of a portion of these banks' non-interest income are IB fees?
-4. What do measures of central tendency and standard deviation tell us about the results?
+4. What do measures of central tendency and other statistics tell us about the results?